dwalkup/NIC_prediction/README.md

 The model successfully predicted 4 of the 5 winning days in the testing set of data.
 The winning day in 2019 was the earliest in the contest's history, and I suspect that's why my model was unable to predict it successfully.

-The model's predictions included 9 false positives (predicted winning days that weren't actually) and 1 false negative (2019, which I discussed above).
+The model's predictions included 9 false positives (incorrectly predicted winning days) and 1 false negative (2019, which I discussed above).

 ## Repository Contents
 The root folder of this repository contains the final model notebook (ice_classic_modeling.ipynb) and a PDF copy of the accompanying presentation I created for this project, "Headed For A Breakup."